GeorgeFoxUniversity/cascade-api-node/README.md

 `npm install ./local-folder-path`

 # Usage
-Once it's installed, require it in your node project, to create a new Cascade object.
+Once it's installed, require it in your node project and create a new Cascade object.
 Then you can call functions on that object.
 ```javascript
 const Cascade = require("cascade-api-node");
 const cascadeAPI = new Cascade("https://cascade.example.edu",{username:"username",password:"password"},"siteName");